neptune-ai/examples/utils/migration_tools/from_wandb/README.md

 ## What is not exported
 - Models
-- W&B specific objects and datatypes
+- W&B specific objects and data types
 - `run.summary` keys starting with `_`†
 - Metrics and W&B attributes starting with `_`†
 - Files with path starting with any of `artifact/`, `config.yaml`, `media/`, `wandb-`†

 † These have been excluded at the code level to prevent redundancy and noise, but can be included.

-## Post-Migration
+## Post-migration
 * W&B Workspace views can be recreated using Neptune's [overlaid charts](https://docs.neptune.ai/app/charts/) and [reports](https://docs.neptune.ai/app/reports/)
-* W&B Runs table views can be recreated using Neptune's [Custom Views](https://docs.neptune.ai/app/experiments/#custom-views)
+* W&B Runs table views can be recreated using Neptune's [custom views](https://docs.neptune.ai/app/experiments/#custom-views)
   ![Example W&B Runs table view recreated in Neptune](https://neptune.ai/wp-content/uploads/2024/07/wandb_table.png)
-* W&B Run Overview can be recreated using Neptune's [Custom Dashboards](https://docs.neptune.ai/app/custom_dashboard/)
+* W&B Run Overview can be recreated using Neptune's [custom dashboards](https://docs.neptune.ai/app/custom_dashboard/)
     ![Example W&B Run Overview recreated in Neptune](https://neptune.ai/wp-content/uploads/2024/07/overview.png)

-## Performance Benchmarks
+## Performance benchmarks

-The script was tested on by copying 32 W&B runs across 8 projects, totaling ~1MB spread across metrics and files.
+The script was tested by copying 32 W&B runs across 8 projects, totaling ~1MB spread across metrics and files.
 On an internet connection with download and upload speeds of 340Mbps and 110Mbps, respectively, and an average round-trip time of 18ms and 19ms respectively to Neptune and W&B servers, the entire process took ~30 seconds using 20 workers.

 Neptune client version 1.10.4 and wandb client version 0.17.4 were used.

-## Support and Feedback
+## Support and feedback

 We welcome your feedback and contributions to help improve the script.
 Please submit any issues or feature requests as [GitHub Issues](https://github.com/neptune-ai/examples/issues)